 Be honest, what do you think of the results?

 Given the texture of the little girl’s hair that it was demonstrated on, do you think this will work for your texture?
-It looks very good to us!

 Here's Kimberly's (the mom) Comment From Her Video Post: